 The ASL team have been involved in many community archaeology projects over the years, especially in connection to the Barcombe Roman Villa excavations.

 In addition, we have attended open days with displays about the work that we do in order to promote community excavations with local societies, such as the Brighton and Hove Archaeological Society and University of Sussex Archaeological Society, working both on-site and off-site and including report writing.
-We also accept volunteers who wish to gain some work experience and can offer various activities, such as field-work shadowing, finds processing and environmental processing.
-We are fully insured through Towergate for these activities and have a robust Health and Safety policy and working practice.
+We also attend the Bentley Woodfair in East Sussex every Autumn, where you can visit us to discuss anything connected with timber framed buildings.
+We are fully insured for these activities and have a robust Health and Safety policy and working practice.

 "The Newmarket Farm Dig Project is currently recieving much needed support from ASL for the post-excavation processing of our finds offering the use of their office space, as well as linking me with further volunteer and professional help - thank you"

 In July 2016, ASL were invited to supervise the excavation of a small test trench within the grounds of the Pavilion, in conjunction with Brighton Museum and the Brighton and Hove Archaeological Society.
 This was a well attended event, purely a demonstration event rather than a targeted excavation.
 Contact BHAS for the final report.

 In June ASL were invited to take part in the open day held at Preston Manor in Brighton, as part of the Brighton Fringe Festival events in conjunction with Brighton Museum and the Brighton and Hove Archaeological Society.
 A small test pit was excavated and a surprising amount of artefacts were recovered, although the majority of these dated to the Victorian period when the walled garden was at it's heyday.
 Also found was a sherd of medieval pottery and plenty of visitors ensured a captive audience.
 Lets hope some future archaeologists were encourgaed during the event.